 Originality – 6.5/10

-The shadow shifting mechanics made for a somewhat standout experience, and puzzle-solving is on a much more prominent level than in other 3D platformers, but for me, the short lifespan was far too much of a negative factor for me to able to label it as one of the greats.
-When Super Mario 64 was released, it set a trend, which as this game breaks, could be a reason why it stands out, but it does so for the wrong reason in my opinion.
+The shadow shifting mechanics in Contrast made for a somewhat standout experience, and puzzle-solving is on a much more prominent level than in other 3D platformers, but for me, the short lifespan was far too much of a negative factor for me to able to label it as one of the greats.
+When Super Mario 64 was released, it set a trend, which this game breaks; could be a reason why it stands out, but it does so for the wrong reason in my opinion.